ruiyichee/dev-assessment/README.md

 - teacher: A table that manages the teacher data.
 - registration: A table that manages the relationship between a student and a teacher.

-The database UML is as follows:
+The database UML is as follows, where one student can have many registration (One-Many) and one teacher can have many registration (One-Many):

 ![UML](/readme_graphics/uml.png)